-How to make your own homemade vanilla extract.
+How to make homemade vanilla extract.
 Super easy, fun, and cost effective.
-Great as gifts, too!
+Great as gifts for Christmas, housewarming parties, or your foodie friends birthdays!

 An important trick is to cut the beans into about 1-inch pieces, and slice them down the middle so all the flavor can come out.